mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-The point I want to make is that none of this is necessary, and you can make everything simpler by doing side-effects inside event handlers like `onclick` instead of using effects:
+The point I want to make is that none of this is necessary — you can make everything simpler by doing side-effects inside event handlers like `onclick` instead of using effects:

 ```ts:counter.svelte.ts
 export class Counter {